Liverpool: Early history

-King John's letters patent of 1207 announced the foundation of the borough of Liverpool.
-By the middle of the 16th century, the population was still around 500.
+King John's letters patent of 1207 announced the foundation of the borough of Liverpool (then spelt as Liuerpul).
+There is no evidence that the place had previously been a centre of any trade.
+The borough was probably created because King John decided that it would be a convenient place to embark men and supplies for his Irish campaigns: in particular his Irish campaign of 1209.
 The original street plan of Liverpool is said to have been designed by King John near the same time it was granted a royal charter, making it a borough.
-The original seven streets were laid out in an H shape: Bank Street (now Water Street), Castle Street, Chapel Street, Dale Street, Juggler Street (now High Street), Moor Street (now Tithebarn Street) and Whiteacre Street (now Old Hall Street).
+The original seven streets were laid out in the shape of a double cross: Bank Street (now Water Street), Castle Street, Chapel Street, Dale Street, Juggler Street (now High Street), Moor Street (now Tithebarn Street) and Whiteacre Street (now Old Hall Street).
+Liverpool Castle was built before 1235, and survived until it was demolished in the 1720s.
+By the middle of the 16th century, the population was still around 600, although this was likely to have fallen from an earlier peak of 1,000 people due to slow trade and the effects of the plague.